Stuck on You (Lionel Richie song)

-"Stuck on You" is a song written by and originally recorded by American singer and songwriter Lionel Richie.
-It was the fourth single released from his second studio album, Can't Slow Down, released on May 1, 1984, by Motown, and achieved chart success, particularly in the US and the UK, where it peaked at number three and number 12, respectively.
+"Stuck on You" is a song written and originally recorded by American singer and songwriter Lionel Richie.
+It was the fourth single released from his second studio album, Can't Slow Down, released in June 1984, by Motown, and achieved chart success, particularly in the US and the UK, where it peaked at number three and number 12, respectively.
 "Stuck on You" reached number one on the Adult Contemporary chart, Richie's seventh chart topper.

-The song marks Lionel Richie's country music debut, and indeed, "Stuck on You" peaked at number 24 on the country chart.
-As such, the single's cover photo shows Richie wearing a cowboy hat.
+The song marks Lionel Richie's country music debut and the single's cover photo shows Richie wearing a cowboy hat.
+"Stuck on You" peaked at number 24 on the Country chart.

-The song appears in a 2022 TV commercial for Pringles during NBC's coverage of Super Bowl LVI on February 13, 2022.

 Background

 The song differs from Richie's other compositions, as it displays a country pop influence rather than R&B.

 Cash Box described the song as "an airtight and tender ballad with a nearly country twinge."